garylirocks/quickrefs/azure-devops.markdown

 "*Automated test*" here seems to refer to tests created in Visual Studio, not UI tests in a browser.

+### Test runs

+- Test runs are recorded for test suites
+- There's a browser extension to capture screenshots and record videos
+- You can create bugs in a test run, steps will show up in the bug

 ## CLI